ianw1974/zimbra-build-scripts/README.md

 There is also a pre-configured ```config.build``` which will build ```Zimbra 9.0.0 OSE/FOSS```

-For future Zimbra 9.x releases, all that will be required is to adapt the contents of ```config.build``` with the appropriate version numbers:
+For future Zimbra 9.x releases, all that will be required is to adapt the contents of ```config.build``` with the appropriate version numbers (or download a particular release [here](https://github.com/ianw1974/zimbra-build-scripts/releases):

 ```
 BUILD_NO		= 0001